wordofwarning/wordofwarning.org/current/2026/melody/index.md

 ---
 # CONFIGURATION
-layout: 2025-programme
+layout: 2026-programme
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Hetain Patel" # the name of the artist or company
+artist: "Victoria Melody (dir.
+Mark Thomas)" # the name of the artist or company
-show: "Mathroo Basha" # the name of the show
+show: "Trouble, Struggle, Bubble & Squeak" # the name of the show
-artist_size: 1
+artist_size: 4
 show_size: 4
 header_image: "header_hetain4.jpg"
-season: "Hetain Patel 12|11|2025, 7.30pm"
+season: "Victoria Melody (dir.
+Mark Thomas) 11|2|2026, 8pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values